• Skip to primary navigation

 There are two main types of balsamic vinegar — traditional and modern commercial.
 Traditional balsamic vinegar has a longer shelf life than commercial.

-Classic traditional balsamic vinegar doesn’t go bad.
-This type of vinegar has been aged for many years, which purifies the ingredients.
-The acid in balsamic vinegar prevents bacteria from multiplying, making the vinegar safe to use for 20 years or more depending on how it’s stored.
+The highest grade of Balsamic Vinegar – Classic traditional balsamic vinegar doesn’t go bad.
+This type of vinegar has been aged for many years, which purifies the ingredients (minimum of 12 years!).
+The acid in balsamic vinegar prevents bacteria from multiplying, making it safe to use for 20 years or more, depending on how it’s stored.

 Traditional balsamic vinegar is the best quality and best-tasting variety available.
 Good quality balsamic vinegar usually doesn’t have a set shelf life.